Code-Institute-Submissions/milestone-one-5/README.md

 * About:    This section gives the user a very brief background about the band and its current state
 * Music:    This section allows users to listen to music recorded/created by the band by using the media player
 * Shows:    This section allows users to get immediate information regarding upcoming shows they might wish to attend
-* Gallery: This section gives the user more specific information about each individual band member
+* Gallery: This section gives the user access to more specific information about each individual band member
 * Contact:  This section gives the user information as to how to contact the band and also includes a call to action to subscribe
 Users can subscribe to a mailing list if they wish to be regularly informed about relevant band news by filling out the email form and clicking the submit button
 (**note that the subscribe action does not actually currently function due to this site being simply a static site with no backend**)